mdwcoder/CodeJump/README.md

   - `cursor`
   - `zed`

-## Basic Usage

-Launch the app:
+## Launching The App

+Primary launch options:

 ```bash
 filejump
 ```

-Or directly:
+or:

 ```bash
 python -m codejump.main
 ```

-Typical flow:
+`filejump` is not a separate CLI product.
+It simply opens the CodeJump desktop app after `init.sh` installs the launcher.

+## Basic Usage

+Typical flow inside the app:

 1. Add a project from the header.
 2. Set name, root path, and editor command.